 What your view of sports and life would be if you had too many concussions

 Thanks to the Discovery Channel, Shark Week has become a phenomenon.
-Also, thanks to the Discovery Channel, their decision to move Shark Week from the beginning of August to July really threatened to seriously monkey-wrench our annual salute to giant predatory fish and how they compare to the shark-tank that is the baseball trading deadline.
-Frankly, we didn’t want to lose a classic Dubsism bit, so we said “fuck it, we’re doing it anyway.”
+Also, thanks to the Discovery Channel for moving Shark Week back to the end of July so we didn’t have to go through a lot of gymnastics to keep doing our annual salute to giant predatory fish and how they compare to the shark-tank that is the baseball trading deadline.

 The bottom line is trading in baseball is a shark-eat-shark world; some sharks do the eating, and some sharks get eaten.
 It is along those lines that I draw comparisons to the moves made by baseball teams at the trading deadline.

 Why such a comparison?
 Because no matter what, one thing is certain.
 Where there is trading, there is bleeding, and nothing draws the sharks like blood in the water.

 Got: RP Tyler Clippard, RP Ian Clarkin, CF Blake Rutherford and CF Tito Polo (from New York Yankees), 2B Bryant Flete, RHP Dylan Cease, LF Eloy Jimenez and 1B Matt Rose (from Chicago Cubs), RP Jean Machi and RP Mark Lowe (from Seattle Mariners), CF Ryan Cordell (from Milwaukee Brewers), 1B Casey Gillaspie (from Tampa Bay Rays), RP AJ Puckett and RP Andre Davis (from Kansas City Royals)